"Stun the pair." A voice hissed through the graveyard. Harry's vision was consumed by a flash of red, and then his world faded to black.

 "It is.
 I fear that I am not prepared for a full fight just yet, as I would be forced to choose between fighting at my full power and feeling comfortable in my own skin while doing so.
 Finding a way to induce a permanent change to my body should be a priority."

 Barty nodded pensively.
-"Well, Rookwood might know something, being an unspeakable, but he's in Azkaban, which I'm assuming you'd rather not raid until this is all sorted out."
+"Well, Rookwood might know something, being an Unspeakable, but they're in Azkaban, which I'm assuming you'd rather not raid until this is all sorted out."

 She nodded in confirmation.